Skip navigation

 Pre-term at SAIS Europe is designed to give students the opportunity to settle into life in Bologna, get to know peers, faculty and staff, learn some Italian, and fulfill a program requirement, thereby leaving more space for other courses during the fall and spring terms.
 Pre-Term will also enable you to acclimate with life as a graduate student before the start of the academic year.
 Pre-Term courses are graded on a pass/fail basis and do not affect the student's grade point average.

-In Summer 2025, we will offer Statistics for Data Analysis which fulfills the Data Analytics requirement for MAIR students.
+In Summer 2026, we will offer Statistics for Data Analysis which fulfills the Data Analytics requirement for MAIR students.
 We will also offer International Economics I which fulfills one of the economics course requirements for MAIR and MAIA students.
 MAIA students coming from cooperative degree programs should note that by taking this economics course in pre-term, they will have more space in their program of study for other non-economics courses.
-Both of the above courses will begin online for the first two weeks of pre-term which run from August 4 to 14.
-By Monday, August 18 all pre-term students are expected to be in Bologna ready to attend classes on campus.
-Survival Italian can be taken alongside Statistics and International Economics I. Registration for pre-term will be available online on this page from 2 pm CET on May 26 through 11.59 pm on Tuesday, June 17.
-Matriculated students will receive detailed information regarding the online registration process toward mid-May, when they have been granted access to the JHU systems.
+In addition, we will offer Introduction to the European Union (EU), a non-credit course designed to give students a foundational understanding of the EU’s historical development, institutions, and political-economic context, particularly as preparation for more advanced coursework on Europe and European Affairs.
+These courses will begin online for the first two weeks of pre-term which run from August 3 to 14.
+By Monday, August 17 all pre-term students are expected to be in Bologna ready to attend classes on campus.

-Below is the list of courses we plan to offer in Pre-term 2025.
+Below is the list of courses we plan to offer in Pre-term 2026.

 MAGR and MEPP student also take courses during this period, and will be registered automatically for their required courses.
-MAGR and MEPP class also run online from Monday , August 4 through Thursday, August 14.
+MAGR and MEPP class also run online from Monday , August 3 through Thursday, August 14.
 MEPP students who wish to take Survival Italian may register for that course when registration opens on May 26.

 Pre-term courses offered at SAIS Europe: